Best Brussels neighbourhoods: Where to stay in Brussels

 Where to stay in Ixelles/Elsene

-Ixelles is a massive commune with character and style, wildly popular with the expatriate community and those looking where to stay in Brussels.
+Ixelles is a massive commune with character and style, wildly popular with the expatriate community.
 This Brussels neighbourhood falls into distinct areas: trendy Châtelain with its café culture, the leafy ponds and abbey area leading down to the Bois de la Cambre; and buzzy Chaussée d’Ixelles, which takes in the Matongé, the African quarter and the cemetery with its late-night bars and student population.
 Through it all runs Avenue Louise with its upmarket shops and restaurants, which is technically part of the Brussels City district.

 The housing stock tends to be large townhouses and desirable apartment conversions, but you’ll certainly pay for it.
 If you’re looking for green space there is the huge Bois de la Cambre to the south.
 For more suburban living, head southeast to the commune of Watermael-Boitsfort, which is becoming a popular area with easy city access and a quaint village feel.